muellan/metacache/docs/output.md

 ## Ground Truth Based Evaluation

-can be turned on with the option `-precision` and precision, sensitivity, etc. will be reported in the mapping summary.
+can be turned on with the option `-precision`, which has the effect that precision, sensitivity, etc. will be reported in the mapping summary.
 The ground truth taxon can also be shown in the read mappings (next to the classification) with option `-ground-truth`.
-Note that in order to obtain the ground truth for an input read, each read needs to be annotated in its header with either an `taxid|\<number\>` entry or a sequence id of a reference sequence that is present in the database.
+Note that in order to obtain the ground truth for an input read, each read (pair) needs to be annotated in its header with either an `taxid|<number>` entry or a sequence id (e.g., `NC_002505.1`) of a reference sequence that is present in the database.

 #### Example Read Mappings Output